 Whilst there is uncertainty regarding the outcomes of funding alternatives, the Board considers that the quality of its project will enable it to raise further capital to fund its exploration and development activities.
-In addition, the Company has the capacity to delay or cancel a number of expenses that are discretionary in nature, including administrative costs, exploration programs and development expenditure for the defined feasibility study that are not contractually binding.
+In addition, the Company has the capacity to delay or cancel a number of expenses that are discretionary in nature, including administrative costs and exploration programs that are not contractually binding.